Trewaters/SifuTrewaters/practice/signIn.md

+- 12/3/2017 Sunday post.
+Still not working on a prject yet.
+Lots of areas I am interested in but not making the time to work on anything.
+Feels hard to balance life with working on code. [ Day 9 of 30 ]
 - 12/2/2017 Saturday post.
 Feeling energetic.
 Let's see what coding happens today.
 I have errands to do before I can focusing on coding.
 Let's hope I get things done. [ Day 8 of 30 ]
 - 12/1/2017 Friday post.
 Chugging along. [ Day 7 of 30 ]
 - 11/30/2017 Thursday post.
 I really need to code something.
 I am doing other things well but I don't have a project in front of me.
 Maybe I will start with some tutorials while I work up to a project. [ Day 6 of 30 ]